 Gulfport, MS: Prevent Cruel Dolphin Captivity!

 Around the world, people are coming to understand that dolphin captivity is animal cruelty.
 The dolphin is an extremely intelligent mammal, regarded by scientists as being very close in brain aptitude levels to humans, and is both self-aware and highly emotional.
 They live in complex social structures with family members often staying together throughout their lives.
 In every way, they are completely unsuited to captivity and life imprisonment in a tank.
-Around the world, dolphin captivity is in decline.
+Increasingly, dolphin captivity is in decline.
 In India, dolphins have been categorized as "non-human persons" and holding dolphins in captivity as menial "entertainment" has been forbidden.
 Greece, Croatia, Cyprus, Hungary, Slovenia, Costa Rica, Chile, the United Kingdom, and Switzerland all have banned the keeping of dolphins in captivity.
-While just last week, in March 2017, the Vancouver Aquarium unanimously voted to ban the display of all cetaceans.
-With increasing pressure put on dolphin exhibits by activists and the declining attendance at SeaWorld due to the world waking up regarding the inherent cruelty of marine mammal captivity, there is no sensical reason for the proposed Gulfport Aquarium to include dolphins in its plans.
+In March 2017, the Vancouver Aquarium unanimously voted to ban the display of all cetaceans.
+There is no sensical reason for the Mississippi Aquarium in Gulfport to include dolphins in its plans.
 Hasn't Gulfport, where dolphins naturally live in the waters off the coast, learned its lesson after the disastrous situation it found itself in with captive cetaceans after Hurricane Katrina?
-It is a travesty that in today's day and age the City of Gulfport, Mississippi is considering including jailed dolphins as part of the proposed Gulfport Aquarium facility.
+It is a travesty that in today's day and age the City of Gulfport is considering including jailed dolphins as part of the proposed Gulfport Aquarium facility.
 With countries and aquaria around the world turning their back on the unnecessary cruelty of dolphin captivity, Gulfport is surprisingly and intentionally heading down a slippery path of investing in a doomed future based on an antiquated and backward mentality.
-Help put an end to the horrible suffering of dolphins famously documented in the film The Cove and demand that the proposed Gulfport Aquarium be dolphin-free.
+Help put an end to the horrible suffering of dolphins famously documented in the film The Cove and demand that the Missippi Aquarium be dolphin-free.

-End the Use of Wild Animals in your Circuses!
+Shriners International: End the Use of Exotic Animals in your Circuses!

-Bowing to public pressure regarding the abuse of animals in the circus, Ringling Bros Barnum & Bailey Circus has closed down.
-Other smaller circuses have closed or changed their shows, and numerous cities across the country have or are banning the use of wild animals in traveling entertainment.
-The United States is finally waking up to what numerous other countries know so well: the use of wild animals in traveling entertainment is archaic and cruel.
+People around the world have woken up to a simple fact: the use of exotic animals in traveling entertainment is archaic and cruel.
+That is why numerous circuses, including Ringling Bros, have closed and hundreds of bans have been enacted in countries, states, counties, cities, and venues eliminating the practice of using animals in circuses.
 The Shriners will tell you that their circuses support children suffering from illness.
 However, the numerous "Shrine Circuses" that take place around the country only serve to support the operations of the individual Shrine chapters.
-The monies are used to "keep their lights on."
+The monies are used to "keep their lights on," not to provide funding to children in need.
 Most Shrine Circuses continue to make use of animals.
-The Shriners hire circuses who rent animals to perform.
-The tigers, elephants, and other wild animals used by these circuses are forced to travel continuously, cramped into tiny cages and boxcars, beaten with bullhooks and whipped, and denied the opportunity to live any semblance of a natural life.
+The Shriners hire circuses which rent animals for their performances.
+For instance, Jordan World Circus, which often performs as a Shrine Circus, rents their elephant act from the Carden family.
+The Shriners COULD opt to host circuses without animals, yet they choose animal cruelty as a fundraising ploy.
+The tigers, elephants, and other exotic animals used by these circuses are forced to travel continuously trapped in tiny cages and boxcars, beaten with bullhooks and whipped, and denied the opportunity to live any semblance of a natural life.
 All of this happens not for the benefit of children, but to pay for the operational costs of individual Shrine chapters.
 It is time that the Shriners did the right thing and instituted an organizational policy that no being should need to suffer for the enjoyment of another, no matter what the cause.
-On February 23, 2015, the Shriners' former Imperial Potentate Dale Stauss wrote: "We are working very hard to reach people, and make them aware of who we are, and the important contributions we make to the world around us.
-Toward that end, we are working to disseminate our messages in a variety of ways, as often and as effectively as possible."
-We call on Shriners International to reevaluate utilizing circuses with animals as a means for reaching people and disseminating their messages.
-With Ringling's decision and the decisions of other circuses that have followed, it is clear that the world has awoken to the fact that the circus is violence, suffering, and domination over the innocent.
-We are confident that this is not the message of the Shriners, and we know that they will use their good conscience to put an end to the archaic practice of abusing others for cheap entertainment.
+Join us in asking Shriners International to ban the use of exotic animals in their circuses.

 Please help to rescue an abused elephant named Nosey